 Regulatory compliance often restricts data access due to the sensitive nature of the data.
 This is particularly common in Precision Medicine with patient identifiable information such as clinical and genomic data.
 However, if such data cannot be accessed then it cannot be integrated and the data system becomes siloed.

-By consolidating their data an organisation will not only have a complete and more accurate view of their resources but they will also see enhanced collaboration and increased performance of their data-driven decisions.
+By consolidating its data an organisation will not only have a complete and more accurate view of their resources but will also see enhanced collaboration and increased performance of its data-driven decisions.